AdobeDocs/experience-platform.en/help/query-service/monitor-queries.md

 | Status | The status of the most recent query execution.
 The three status values are: `successful` `failed` or `in progress`. |
 | Dataset | The dataset involved in the execution. |

-Details of the query being scheduled can be seen in the properties sidebar.
+Details of the query being scheduled can be seen in the [!UICONTROL Properties] panel.
 This panel includes the initial query ID, client type, template name, query SQL, and cadence of the schedule.

 ![The schedule details page with the properties panel highlighted.](./images/monitor-queries/properties-panel.png)